codyjohnathan/PokemonTranslation/README.md

 Follow instructions on linked provided below: https://pypi.org/project/pipenv/?fbclid=IwAR3p2n9DOf09gyHwgkxcJXxtmVe5BhW-LvORlgKZ2P5ZfDuUEoVW9p8-IIc

+Alternative to using Pipenv:
+If you want to run this API with a vitural environment you can use the requirements.txt included to install the dependencies in your venv on your preferred IDE.

 To Install:
 1. In terminal run pipenv shell: this should install all project depenencies on your machine
 2. In terminal run ' python3 app_run.py ' to start server.